maiahalle/DS105_Group_Final_Project/README.md

 ## Key Questions and Hypotheses

-H1: We hypothesise that Democrats will be more likely to use words such as "green" and "rights".
+H1: We hypothesise that Democrats will be more likely to rights-based language

-This hypothesis was informed by the fact that the Democratic party is relatively more focused than Republicans on climate change (Kennedy & Johnson, 2020) and increasing rights for groups such as racial and sexual minorities (Jones, 2020), respectively.
+This hypothesis was informed by the fact that the Democratic party is relatively more focused than Republicans on increasing rights for groups such as racial and sexual minorities (Jones, 2020), respectively.

 H2: We hypothesise that Republicans will be more likely to use words such as "family", "border" and "crime".